St. Petersburg, Fla. | (919) 641-0469 | firstname.lastname@example.org | linkedin.com/in/stanchambersjr

 o 2016 Miami Republican & Democratic debates:

-§ Live streamed every rally & press conference through Facebook Live.
+§ Live streamed rallies & press conferences through Facebook Live.

 § Live tweeted major events.

-- Redesigned station's digital products to improve news experience for visitors:
+- Redesigned station's digital products to improve visitor experience:

 § Mobile-friendly design.